Psychology

 Credits 3

 This course is designed for non-psychology majors.
-In this course the student will explore the science of psychology.
-Concepts include but are not limited to: emotion, motivation, neurological and cognitive processing, brain development, learning, sex and gender, health and stress, memory, human development, personality, sensation, perception, social psychology, measurement and experimental methods, psychological disorders and therapies.
+In this course students explore the science of psychology.
+Concepts include but are not limited to emotion, motivation, neurological and cognitive processing, brain development, learning, sex and gender, health and stress, memory, human development, personality, sensation, perception, social psychology, measurement and experimental methods, psychological disorders and therapies.

 PY 105: Introduction to Psychology for Majors